Skip to content

 Importance of a Partnership Agreement

 Partnership agreements are important tools for governing the relationships between partners.
-Without one, situations like the division of profit and losses will refer to the Partnership Act, which may not accurately reflect how the business runs.
+Without one, situations like the division of profits and losses will refer to the Partnership Act, which may not accurately reflect how the business operates.

-A partnership agreement provides clarity for each individual partner, and you can review or amend them regularly.
+A partnership agreement provides clarity for each individual partner, and you can review or amend it regularly.

 A formal partnership agreement will cover most situations arising in the course of business, including:

-• how each partner’s share of profits and losses are divided;
+• how each partner’s share of profits and losses is divided;

-• how to resolve conflict within the partnership;
+• how to resolve conflicts within the partnership;

 • capital contribution of each partner;